7robertodantas/lina/testing/loadtest/README.md

-# k6 Load Testing for LNPay
+# k6 Load Testing for LINA

-This directory contains k6 load testing scripts to simulate thousands of devices connecting to the LNPay system.
+This directory contains k6 load testing scripts to simulate thousands of devices connecting to the LINA system.

 ## Prerequisites